datalad-handbook/book/docs/beyond_basics/101-182-catalog.rst

    $ cat data-cat/config.json | jq .

-If no config file is supplied to the ``create`` subcommand, the default is used.
+If no config file is supplied to the ``catalog-create`` command, the default is used.

 Let's create a new toy catalog with a new config, specifying a new name, a new logo, and new colors for the links.
 This will be the content of the config file, in ``YAML`` format: